louislam/redbean-node/docs/Many-to-one.md

 product.shopId = null;  // same but in camelCase
 ```

+#### Alternative (Not recommended)

-(Not recommended) You can remove the relation by setting the product.shop to null too.
+ You can remove the relation by setting the product.shop to null too.

 However, if RedBeanNode cannot recognize it is a relation field (shop_id) in the bean, it will create a field called 'shop' unexpectedly.
 Please use it carefully.